APS Upgrade and SEES APS beamlines in 2025

 13-ID-C/D (Diamond Anvil Cell; Large Volume Press; Surface/Interface Science)

-For the surface and interface program, the diffractometer in ID-C is undergoing an upgrade to include a fast phi rotation stage and hexapod sample positioner.
+For the surface and interface program, the diffractometer in ID-C is undergoing an upgrade to include a fast phi rotation stage and a hexapod sample positioner.
 Installation and commissioning of these components will happen in the coming months

 13-ID-E (X-ray Microprobe)